 Beware of These Internet Scams

-One scam that’s been going around for years is something called Ransomware.
-How it works is that one day you’re sitting working at your computer and all of a sudden your computer completely locks up and you get a big pop up with a warning message that may look something like one of these messages.
+Ransomware is an internet scam that has been going around for years.
+How it works is that one day you’re sitting and working at your computer and all of a sudden your computer completely locks up.
+You get a big pop-up with a warning message that may look something like one of these messages.
 It may appear as an FBI warning, an IRS warning, or some kind of virus warning.

 The message usually states that you can remove the virus or unlock the computer if you call a phone number.
-Once you call the number, the operator convinces you that your computer is infected with viruses or malware.
+If you call the number, the operator will tell you that your computer is infected with viruses or malware.

-They claim they need remote access to your computer to fix the problem, and the person on the other line will convince you to pay them to unlock the computer.
-They’ll ask for payment in the form of a credit card, a wire transfer, or even Bitcoin.
+They claim they need remote access to your computer to fix the problem.
+The person on the other line will convince you to pay them to unlock the computer.
+Next, they will then ask for payment in the form of a credit card, a wire transfer, or even Bitcoin.

 If you get Ransomware on your computer, DO NOT call the number that appears on the screen.

 If you purchased your computer from EZ Trading Computers, please give us a call.
 Ransomware removal is one of the free services you get with our lifetime technical support.
-If your computer was not purchased from us, please give us a call anyway, and we’ll do what we can to remove the Ransomware.
+Even if do not have an EZ trading computer, please give us a call anyway, and we’ll do what we can to remove the Ransomware.

 Here are several ways you can prevent and counter Ransomware.